qiaoxibj/tool.accelerate.core/README.md

 Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project there is a application.springboot.security package containing 3 classes:
+Inside the application project containing 3 classes:
-* Application</code>: The entry point for the SpringBoot application.
+* application.springboot.Application</code>: The entry point for the SpringBoot application.
-* MvcConfig</code>: Map each uri to static html resources
+* application.springboot.securityMvcConfig</code>: Map each uri to static html resources
-* WebSecurityConfig</code>: Seucirty configuration for Springboot application
+* application.springboot.security.WebSecurityConfig</code>: Seucirty configuration for Springboot application

 Inside the wlpcfg project there is the <code>it.springboot.security.HelloControllerTest</code> that will test the /springbootsecurity endpoint to ensure it is working.